140mm Fans for Talon

 - high-tech styling - closely spaced ribs on the sides with removable side inserts in space grey

-- switchable LED in transparent central hub - lights up the copper stator coils - looks great, accents a copper main heatsink
+- switchable LED in transparent central hub - lights up the copper stator coils - looks amazing; great accent for copper heatsinks

 - good cabling - nice connectors, extra long.
-Can be coiled and hidden under the main duct.
+Excess easily coiled and hidden under the main duct.

 - may benefit from a diffuser